hy1984427/appium/write_script_for_android_app/set_parameters_to_launch_app.md

 # Set parameters to launch app

-To create a script to run Android test using Ruby, we need to create a script first. let's call it `android.rb`.
+To create a script to run Android test using Ruby, we need to create a script first.
+Let's call it `android.rb`.

 In the file, we need to import the libraries at beginning: